 Actually, doctors, mental health experts, and researchers have found a definite link between snoring and mental health issues.

 Can Snoring Really Lead to Mental Health Issues?

 This is a condition in which the snorer actually stops breathing multiple times throughout the night.
-This results in a lack of oxygenated blood making its way through the
+The results in a lack of oxygenated blood making its way through the body.

 Snoring and Your Partner – How Snoring Noises Can Impact Their Mental Health

 While Snoring and sleep apnea don’t just affect the one snoring, though.
 It has a profoundly negative impact on their spouse/partner as well.

 How so?
 First, the spouse isn’t getting any sleep either.
 They might not have to deal with the lack of oxygen issue that the snorer is dealing with.
 But not getting enough sleep can wreak havoc on their physical and mental health, too.